Vinelab/tracing-laravel/README.md

 > Request and response body are only included for whitelisted content-types.
 See `logging.content_types` option in your `config/tracing.php`.

-You can override the default name of the span in the controller:
+You can override the default name of the span (which is `VERB /path/for/route`) in the controller:

 ```php
 Trace::getRootSpan()->setName('Create Order')